-How do you modify the script below to implement error handling with named except blocks?
-Please do not post code for this discussion, but answer for one of questions below.
-Please feel free to participate in the discussion, and input for classmates’ answers are also appreciated (even if only a short answer like “Nice!!”).
+The script below creates a list ('aList') and then creates 'bList' with 2 items randomly selected from 'aList'.
+It then computes 'c', by dividing an item in 'bList' by an item in 'aList'.
+How would you modify the script below to implement error handling with named except blocks?
+Please do not post code for this discussion, but answer one of questions below.
+Please feel free to participate in the discussion, and feedback for classmates’ answers is also appreciated (even if only a short answer like “Nice one!!”).
 You can also throw in related questions to this discussion.

 Questions: